GenomicsAotearoa/shell-for-bioinformatics/docs/4_inspectmanipluate.md

 ## Finding Unique Values with `uniq`

-`uniq` takes lines from a file or standard input stream, and outputs all lines with consecutive duplicates removed.
+`uniq` takes lines from a file or standard input stream and outputs all lines with consecutive duplicates removed.
 While this is a relatively simple functionality, you will use `uniq` very frequently in command-line data processing.

 ```bash
 cat letters.txt